jaicab/caballe.ro/src/site/case-studies/carlos-caballero.md

 - Personal development
 - Assertiveness and communication

-A change in clientele: Teenagers historically came by recommendation of their parents, now they had the initiative and asked their parents for this service.

 ### Personal development history

 From the interview, I gathered relevant information for content creation and communicating experience.

-- Had been working for over 30 years and found special success in couples therapy
+- Had been working for over 30 years and found particular success in couples therapy
 - Giving talks for over 20 years over a variety of topics
 - Speaking on radio for over 23 years